rajakolluru/cheniledocs.github.io/pages/chenile/650-cloud-edge-switch.md

 When we write services, we want to focus on business logic.
 We don't want to make any assumptions on where the service is running.
 It can be running in the cloud or the edge.
 Chenile is all about enabling developers to focus on business logic and not be boggled with these kinds of concerns.
 The cloud edge switch was developed keeping this in mind.

 ## The Scenario
 One of our customers has an Order Service.
 The order service's intent is of course to capture and fulfill orders.
 They deployed this in the cloud.
 When the internet connection goes down, things got manual.
 They have to key in these manual orders into the cloud when the internet connection restores itself.
 In this day and age, this does not obviously work.
-How does the store cecome more available?
+How does the store become more available?

 ## The Solution Outline
 The first rule of availability is redundancy.
 To make the order service more available we decided to run the same Order Service on the edge which in this case is the store.
 The store order service must handle the following: